saphalbaral/Pipelined-SIMD-Multimedia-Unit/README.md

 - Supports three instruction formats: LI, R3, and R4.
 - Implements saturated arithmetic, logical operations, and SIMD multiply-add/subtract instructions.
 - Uses 128-bit registers for multimedia operations.
-- Fully tested using VHDL testbenches and waveform verification
+- Fully tested using VHDL testbenches and waveform verification.

 # Part 2
 The second part of the project focused on building the remaining stages of the pipeline: Instruction Fetch, Instruction Decode, and Write-Back, as well as implementing data forwarding.